precisely/rapids/README.md

              :text "Hi, please enter a number!"}) (respond! {:type :number-input          ;\__ interpreted by caller to display :type :number            ;/   user input UI
-             :event-id :user-number}) ; caller uses this when sending event (* (suspend :user-number) x))       ; returns the value the user entered multiplied by x
+             :context :user-number}) ; caller uses this when sending event (* (suspend :user-number) x))       ; returns the value the user entered multiplied by x
 ```